JoseEliel/lightweight_genetic_algorithm/README.md

 - `mutation_mode` (optional): The mode used for mutation.
 Options available are `additive`, `multiplicative`, `random`, and `categorical`.
 Default is `additive` for numeric genes and `categorical` for categorical genes.
 - `mutation_rate` (optional): The rate of mutation.
 The default is 1.0/`number_of_genes`.
 During crossover, each gene is mutated with probability `mutation_rate`.
 - `measure` (optional): Specifies the distance function between two points in the gene space.
 This argument can be a string variable (`Euclidean`, `Dynamic`, or `Hamming`) corresponding to the three distance measures discussed in this work.
 The `measure` argument can also be a user-defined distance function.
 The default is Euclidean distance for numeric genes and Hamming distance for categorical genes.
+- `r0` (optional): The characteristic distance beyond which there is no diversity penalty (default is 1/10 of the average spread of initial population).
+Only used for diversity enhanced selection.
+- `D0` (optional): The maximum diversity penalty for identical individuals (default is 1.0).
+Only used for diversity enhanced selection.
 - `use_multiprocessing` (optional): Whether to use multiprocessing for parallel fitness evaluations.
 Default is False.
 - `ncpus` (optional): The number of CPUs to use for multiprocessing.
 Default is the number of CPUs on the system minus one.
 This argument is used only when `use_multiprocessing` is True.
 - `selection_method` (optional): The method used for survivor selection.
 Available options are `Diversity Enhanced` and `Fitness Proportionate`.
 Default is `Diversity Enhanced`.